-PA Geology Publications
+General PA Geology Publications

 Other Pennsylvania Fossil Publications

-Others States but Useful Here
+Other State Publications but Useful Here

-Several other states have publications that are useful in Pennsylvanian.
+Several other states have publications that are useful in Pennsylvania.
 New Mexico, Arizona, Kansas, Texas, Illinois, Kansas, Nebraska, Iowa, Ohio, Kentucky, and West Virginia all have relatable stratum that correlates with stratum locally.
 The same floods that brought ancient seas to Western Pennsylvania also flooded the land with water in these places.
-While the Brush Creek limestone locally is only a foot or two thick, so places have it tens of feet thick from the same time period.
+While the Brush Creek limestone locally is only a foot or two thick, so places have it tens of feet thick from the same period.

 - Illinois State Geological Survey – Common Types of Illinois Fossils